fivetran/dbt_google_play/README.md

 | [google_play__overview_report](https://fivetran.github.io/dbt_google_play/#!/model/model.google_play.google_play__overview_report)   | Each record represents daily installs, crashes and ANRs, store performance metrics, and ratings by app.                            |
 | [google_play__finance_report](https://fivetran.github.io/dbt_google_play/#!/model/model.google_play.google_play__finance_report) | Each record represents daily subscriptions, purchases, and different kinds of revenue by product and country.                          |

+### Materialized Models
+Each Quickstart transformation job run materializes 40 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->
 ## How do I use the dbt package?

 ### Step 1: Prerequisites
 To use this dbt package, you must have the following:

-- At least one Fivetran Google Play connector syncing data into your destination.
+- At least one Fivetran Google Play connection syncing data into your destination.
 - A **BigQuery**, **Snowflake**, **Redshift**, **PostgreSQL**, or **Databricks** destination.

 ### Step 2: Install the package (skip if also using the `app_reporting` transformation package)